dumgum84/sec-bot/README.md

 `utils/chokepoints.py` runs automatically as part of every pipeline run.
-It reads the already-extracted data and identifies named entities (companies) that appear across multiple filings as vendors, customers, or competitors.
+It reads the already-extracted data and identifies named entities (companies) across vendor, customer, and competitor disclosures.
+Two modes are available via `--chokepoints`:

-The signal threshold is **3+ mentions** — frequent enough to be a real structural pattern, rare enough to be non-obvious.
-There is no upper cap: a supplier named by 60 filers is a stronger signal than one named by 6, not a weaker one.
-Universal infrastructure noise (Amazon, Google, Microsoft) is filtered by a denylist rather than an arbitrary ceiling.
+**`cross` (default)** — entities appearing in 3+ filings.
+Best for large runs (500 filings) where the signal is structural patterns across the corpus.

-The output appears at the top of `sec_report.md` as a navigable index:
+Universal noise (Amazon, Google, Microsoft) is filtered by a denylist.

 ```
 ## Chokepoints across this run